WA9ONY/Raspberry-Pi/README.md

 # Raspberry Pi [LESSON 3](https://youtu.be/Wabv5e0KQaU?si=yIpxu5xF8A6kgbFZ): Raspberry Pi LESSON 3: Python Essentials in One Session

-## Thone
+## Thonny
-Thony is a Python IDE that is a standard install in the Raspberry Pi OS.
+Thonny is a Python IDE that is a standard install in the Raspberry Pi OS.
-+ Upper right corner, select Switch to regular mode, restart Thony.
++ Upper right corner, select Switch to regular mode, restart Thonny.
 + EnterRaspberry Pi Models used for tutorials
   + print('Hello')
   + Click on the green run arrow to run the Python program.